MatthewDLudwig/SpareTimeMiner/README.md

 # SpareTimeMiner
-The SpareTimerMiner (STM) is a Java program that controls the launching and closing of Nimiq Miners as deemed necessary based on Key and Mouse input.
+The SpareTimerMiner (STM) is a Java program that controls the launching and closing of Nimiq Miners as deemed necessary based on either user activity or the time of day.
 Three possible modes can be used each ideally using more resources; tiny, light, and heavy.
 The commands to run for each mode are provided in the config file and so different miners can be used, or other settings past thread count can be changed to provide optimum performance in each of the three situations.

 ## The 3 Modes
 ### Tiny Mode